marifribeiro/cs50-2-caesar/README.md

 # Caesar's Cipher

 Are you familiar with Caesar's cipher?
-It's a simple encriptacion method where you shift each letter of the text with an according numerical key.
+It's a simple encryption method where you shift each letter of the text with an according numerical key.

 For example, the word "LOVE", when encrypted using Caesar's cipher with a *key of 4 (this will be our little secret, ok?)* will become "PSZI".